-These have included African Drumming, MCG tour, Master Chef cook off, Zoo visit, Strike bowling and Games and Pizza Night…
+These have included mini golf, MCG tour, Master Chef cook off, movies, circus skills, Science Works, Strike bowling and Games and a Pizza Night.

-3 days full of fun, challenge and laughter, complete with a medical team onboard!
+A highlight on the ChIPS calendar!
+Three days full of fun, challenge and laughter, complete with a medical team on board!

-Over two days CHIPERS explore the concept of leadership and learn more about:
+CHIPS members explore the concept of leadership, learning more about:

-ChIPS is based on youth participation and the Reference Committee is made of a group of 20 ChIPERS that want to actively contribute back to the program through providing ideas and feedback.
-Within the Reference Committee there are sub committee which are charged with organising socials, the annual camp, publications and advocacy matters.
+A key element of ChIPS is youth participation.
+The Reference Committee is comprised of a group of twenty ChIPS members that want to actively contribute to the program through providing ideas and feedback.
+Within the Reference Committee there are sub committee which are charged with organising socials, January camp, publications, fundraising and advocacy.
 Being part of Reference Committee is a great way to learn new skills and work as part of a team.

-Being a ChIPS member also means you will be able to keep up to date with what is happening in the program through the ChILL newsletter and annual Wrapper magazine.
+Being a ChIPS member means you will be able to keep up to date with what is happening in the program through the ChIPS face book page, blog and annual Wrapper magazine.

-A component of the ChIPS program is to inform the community about the impact that chronic illness has on young people's lives.
+A component of the ChIPS Program is to inform the community about the impact that chronic illness has on young people's lives.
 The main avenue for raising awareness is through public speaking presentations within the community.
-These involve young people sharing their story of having a chronic illness and their experiences within the ChIPS program, along with an outline of the ChIPS program structure history and referral process.
+These involve ChIPS members sharing their story of having a chronic illness and their experiences within the ChIPS Program, along with an outline of the ChIPS Program structure history and referral process.

-ChIPERS also promote ChIPS directly to young people with chronic illness by regularly visiting wards at the Royal Children's Hospital.
+ChIPS members also promote ChIPS directly to young people with chronic illness by regularly visiting wards at The Royal Children's Hospital.